fastoch/NGINX/README.md

 - we need multiple servers to handle that load
 - but which server will handle which request?

+## What is NGINX used for?

 Besides being used as a web server, NGINX can also act as a **load balancer**.
 - NGINX distributes incoming traffic across multiple backend servers
 - it acts as a proxy server
 - the way it distributes the load depends on the selected algorithm

-Some Load balancing methods include:
+Some **Load balancing methods** include:
 - least connections: routes traffic to the server with the fewest active connections
+- Round Robin: disrtibutes client requests in a sequential, cyclical manner to each server in the group

+To recap, NGINX is:
+- a Web server
+- a Proxy server
+  - and the load balancing role is just one of the functionalities of NGINX as a proxy.

+Other features of the proxy service are:
 -

-## What is NGINX used for?